Alex-42-AI/Graphs-and-Trees/README.md

 In file General.py, there's an implementation of a node and an implementation of an abstract base class Graph.
 It implements the following methods, that are common for both direted and undirected graphs:
 1) nodes, links and degrees getters;
 2) remove nodes;
+3) connect all given nodes;
+4) disconnect all goven nodes;
-3) returning a copy of the graph;
+5) returning a copy of the graph;
-4) returning the complementary graph of the given one;
+6) returning the complementary graph of the given one;
-5) returning the graph component of a given node;
+7) returning the graph component of a given node;
-6) listing out the connection components in the graph;
+8) listing out the connection components in the graph;
-7) checking whether the graph is connected;
+9) checking whether the graph is connected;
-8) checking whether one node can reach another one in the graph;
+10) checking whether one node can reach another one in the graph;
-9) checking whether the graph is full (whether there are links between every two nodes in it);
+11) checking whether the graph is full (whether there are links between every two nodes in it);
-10) calculating the shortest path from one node to another in the graph;
+12) calculating the shortest path from one node to another in the graph;
-11) checking whether a path/loop with a given length exists between from one node to another;
+13) checking whether a path/loop with a given length exists between from one node to another;
-12) checking whether an Euler tour, an Euler walk, a Hamilton tour and a Hamilton walk exist;
+14) checking whether an Euler tour, an Euler walk, a Hamilton tour and a Hamilton walk exist;
-13) actually finding an Euler tour, an Euler walk, a Hamilton tour and a Hamilton walk;
+15) actually finding an Euler tour, an Euler walk, a Hamilton tour and a Hamilton walk;
-14) checking whether the graph is isomorphic to another graph and if so, returning the bijection between the sets of nodes of the graphs;
+16) checking whether the graph is isomorphic to another graph and if so, returning the bijection between the sets of nodes of the graphs;
-15) returning the reverse (complementary) graph of the original one;
+17) returning the reverse (complementary) graph of the original one;
-16) defining \_\_bool__ as whether the graph has any nodes;
+18) defining \_\_bool__ as whether the graph has any nodes;
-17) checking whether a node is present in the graph;
+19) checking whether a node is present in the graph;
-18) checking whether two graphs are equal;
+20) checking whether two graphs are equal;
-19) combining two graphs into one (addition);
+21) combining two graphs into one (addition);
-20) representing the graph (\_\_str__ and \_\_repr__).
+22) representing the graph (\_\_str__ and \_\_repr__).

 All graphs also have methods for adding a node to already present nodes, connecting a node to already present nodes, disconnecting a node from already present nodes and returning the subgraph of the one via a given set of nodes, but they're implemented differently in undirected graps and directed graphs.